M - Th: 8:00 AM to 5:30 PM

 We all know somebody with an older, high-mileage vehicle that just keeps on running year after year.
 You might be wondering; “What’s their secret?”
 Regularly scheduled maintenance and lubrication using the manufacturers recommended type and formulation of oil, grease and fluids is what will give you the best results.
 Wear-and-tear on parts such as belts or hoses is normal.
 You should replace them before they fail.
-Taking good care of your vehicle keeps it looking good, lasting a long time and being a reliable machine.

 Change out transmission and differential oils.
 While not requiring frequent service, these fluids must be changed according to manufacturer service intervals.
 Always use transmission fluid or gear oil of the recommended type and viscosity.